-So I just love the depth and the quality of sound that I get from the Deity.
-So, absolutely in love with this microphone.
+I just love the depth and the quality of sound that I get from the Deity.
+Absolutely in love with this microphone.
 You can use it, I obviously use it plugged directly into my computer when I live stream.

 You can plug it into your camera, your DSLR, and you can also use it plugged into your mobile devices.
 Well really versatile, really smart microphone, beautiful sound.
 I’m not one of those people who likes to edit audio in post production.

 I don’t even like to edit video or anything in post-production.
 That’s why I go live.
 It’s so much more efficient.
-So that said the Deity D3 Pro is a shotgun that’s easy to use that isn’t overwhelming, that works that you can plug in and that you can use.
+That said the Deity D3 Pro is a shotgun that’s easy to use that isn’t overwhelming, that works that you can plug in and that you can use.

 Highly recommended.
 Now as a direct competitor to the Deity D3 Pro, which you’re seeing right now, I also have used the RODE of course.
 It’s if it’s not RODE it’s Deity, right?